opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lb_listener_v3.md

 * `tags` - (Optional) Tags key/value pairs to associate with the loadbalancer listener.

+* `advanced_forwarding` - (Optional) Specifies whether to enable advanced forwarding.
+  If advanced forwarding is enabled, more flexible forwarding policies and rules are supported.
+  The value can be `true` (enable advanced forwarding) or `false` (disable advanced forwarding), and the default value is `false`.
+Changing this creates a new Listener.

+* `sni_match_algo` - (Optional) Specifies how wildcard domain name matches with the SNI certificates used by the listener.

+* `security_policy_id` - (Optional) Specifies the ID of the custom security policy.

 ## Attributes Reference

 In addition, the following attributes are exported: